 Can a child have more than one (1) aplastic crisis?

 Not usually.
-Once a child has had a parvovirus infection, he should be protected from having it again.
+Once a child has had a parvovirus infection, they rarely get it again.

 Does the family need to be careful?

 Yes.
 Parvovirus spreads easily.
 Your doctor should check any other children in your family who have sickle cell disease.
 Pregnant women should stay away from a child who is having an aplastic crisis, because the virus can harm an unborn baby.
-If a pregnant woman has been exposed to the virus, she should tell her doctor right away.
+If a pregnant woman has been near someone who has parvovirus, she should tell her doctor right away.

 Can an aplastic crisis be prevented?

-No. In addition to parvovirus, many other viruses can cause an aplastic crisis.
-Children with sickle cell disease who are younger than 15 years are most likely to get parvovirus and have an aplastic crisis.
-While it is impossible to avoid viruses throughout childhood, there are ways to decrease your child’s chances of catching a virus.
+No. Other viruses besides parvovirus can cause an aplastic crisis.
+Children under 15 with sickle cell disease are most likely to get parvovirus and have an aplastic crisis.
+It is impossible for your child to avoid every virus, but you can do things to lower their chances of getting one.

-What else can I do to control the spread of infection?
+What can I do to keep viruses from spreading?

-- Clean your hands often with soap and water or with an alcohol-based hand sanitizer.
+- Clean your hands often – Use soap and water or an alcohol-based hand sanitizer.

-- If you have to cough or sneeze, cover your face with your arm or a tissue.
-Then, throw the tissue away and clean your hands.
+- Cover your face if you cough or sneeze – Use your arm or a tissue.
+Throw the tissue away and clean your hands.

 - Avoid touching your eyes, nose, or mouth if you have flu-like symptoms – You could get germs on your hands and spread them by touching other things.

-- Get the pneumovax, H1N1, and seasonal flu vaccines as soon as they are offered each year.
+- Get the pneumovax, H1N1, and seasonal flu vaccines as soon as they are available each year.

-If you have questions please talk to a member of the hematology team with any questions.
+Please talk to a member of the hematology team with any questions.
 Call your child’s nurse case manager if you think your child is having an aplastic crisis.
-You may also call the main St. Jude operator at (901) 595-3300 or toll-free 1-866-2STJUDE (1-866-278-5833) and ask for the hematology doctor on call.
-Take your child to the emergency room if you cannot contact the nurse case manager or hematology doctor go to the emergency room.
+You may also call the main St. Jude operator at (901) 595-3300 or toll-free 1-866-2STJUDE (1-866-278-5833).
+Ask for the hematology doctor on call.
+Take your child to the emergency room if you cannot contact the nurse case manager or hematology doctor.